 MYTH: It’s your fault, because you didn’t give your spouse enough sex.

-This myth says that men who are getting enough sex at home do not have affairs or molest children.
+This myth says that men who are getting enough sex at home do not have affairs, watch porn, or molest children.
 Therefore, the wife is to blame if her husband acts out.
 (It is much rarer—because many church communities falsely believe that men are sexual creatures and women are not—for this myth to be leveled against men whose wives cheat, too.
 Men usually get accused of not being loving and helpful enough around the home.)

 The truth is that you cannot cure someone else’s sex addiction or deviant sexual behavior by having more sex with them.
 Respected infidelity researcher Dr. Shirley Glass, in her book Not Just Friends, writes: